 Low Phosphorus (P) Fertilizers (20-0-20, 20-1-20, 15-0-15).
 These fertilizers can be tried as an alternative to chemical growth regulators for vegetable transplants.
 This technique of growth control is sometimes called "phosphorus starvation."
 It is generally believed that more P than necessary is being applied to greenhouse crops.
 Too much P may cause plants to stretch and P is a ground water pollutant.
 Unfortunately, in terms of height control, these fertilizers may be of no benefit if they are applied to a growth medium containing superphosphate or a high starter charge of P. Also, there is a risk of P deficiency if the fertilizers are used continuously with low P growth media.
 The low P fertilizers are quite different in many ways.
 15-0-15 and 20-0-20 supply Calcium (Ca).
 15-0-15 is a basic (raises pH) fertilizer containing about 95% nitrate and 20-0-20 is a neutral fertilizer and is 50% nitrate.
 20-1-20 is an acidic fertilizer and it does not supply Ca, but it is about 70% nitrate.

 Calcium Nitrate and Potassium Nitrate (15-0-15).
 High nitrate, high calcium fertilizer.
 Some growers alternate its use with the Peat-Lite Specials on a 2 to 3 week basis to supply Ca and to counter the acidic effect of the Peat-Lite fertilizers.
-However, application of a water-soluble NPK fertilizer every 10 to 14 days or superphosphate must be incorporated in the growing medium if this combination is to be used as the sole fertilizer.
+If water-soluble NPK fertilizer is not applied at least once every 10 to 14 days, superphosphate must be incorporated into the growing medium.